Premiership Rugby

-Premiership Rugby, officially known as Gallagher Premiership Rugby, or the Gallagher Premiership for sponsorship reasons, is an English professional rugby union competition, consisting of 11 clubs, and is the top division of the English rugby union system.
+PREM Rugby – officially known as Gallagher PREM Rugby, or the Gallagher PREM for sponsorship reasons and formerly known as Premiership Rugby – is an English professional rugby union competition, consisting of 10 clubs, and is the top division of the English rugby union system.
+From 2000 to 2025, the competition title was 'Premiership'.
+Before then, it was known as 'Premiership 1' and 'National Division One'.

 Premiership clubs qualify for Europe's two main club competitions, the European Rugby Champions Cup and the European Rugby Challenge Cup.
-The winner of the second division, the RFU Championship is promoted to the Premiership and until 2020, the team finishing at the bottom of the Premiership each season was relegated to the Championship.
+The winner of the second division, the RFU Championship, is promoted to the Premiership and until 2020, the team finishing at the bottom of the Premiership each season was relegated to the Championship.
 The competition is regarded as one of the three top-level professional leagues in the Northern and Western Hemispheres, along with the Top 14 in France, and the cross-border United Rugby Championship for teams from Scotland, Wales, Ireland, Italy and South Africa.

 The competition has been played since 1987, and has evolved into the current Premiership system.
-The current champions are Leicester Tigers.
-The most recently promoted side are Saracens, who returned to the top flight in 2021.
+The current champions are Bath, who won the league in 2025.

 History

 Beginnings: English domestic rugby union until 1972

 The governing body of rugby union in England, the Rugby Football Union (RFU), long resisted leagues as it was believed that the introduction of leagues would increase 'dirty' play and put pressure on clubs to pay their players (thereby contravening the amateur ethos).
 Instead, clubs arranged their own fixtures and had traditional games.
-The only organised tournaments were the County Cups and County Championship – the former played by clubs and the latter by County representative teams.
+The only organised tournaments were the County Cups and County Championship – the former played by clubs and the latter by County representative teams e.g.1980- 81 Rugby Union County Championship.
 The Daily Telegraph and a few local newspapers – such as the Yorkshire Post – compiled 'pennants' based on teams' performances, but as the strength of fixture lists varied, it was at best an estimate of a team's performance throughout a season.